baltricks/my-ml-learning-blog/_posts/2020-12-26-creating-this-blog.md

 - to see and remember the progress and not only what's missing
 - and to keep the balance between diving deeply into things on one side and reacting to upcoming needs on the other side

 So a great part of this work is just thinking and making decisions.
-And that's one reason to write this blog: **to keep myself on this road**.
+And that's one reason to write this blog: **It helps me to keep myself on this road**.

 And another important reason is my hope that this blog will one day **help others on their way**.
 Sharing content makes learning and development available for everybody.
 I benefit from this since years.